kazzkiq/CodeFlask/README.md

 ## About

 CodeFlask.js was made as an attempt to create a leaner code editor for simple purposes.
-Just a few lines of code and you're ready to go.
+Just a few lines of code and you're ready to play with code on your browser.

 If you want a robust web code editor you can check projects that aim that big, such as CodeMirror.